ComputationalRegulatoryGenomicsICL/cageflow/README.md

 3. Adjust default resource allocation for a generic HPC.

+4. Make sure that MultiQC is done for all relevant steps.

 ## To-do for version 2

 1. Implement BSgenome forging based on a seed file specified by the user.
 Apart from other fields, a seed file contains a path to the directory with a FASTA file or a 2bit file to forge the BSgenome (source directory).
 Provide for amending the path to the source directory using an optional `--sourcedir` parameter.
 Additionally, provide for the BSgenome forging and CAGE data preprocessing in one go with an option `--forge` and for BSgenome forging only - with an option `--forge-only`.